geek-ai/Texygen/docs/doc.md

 ```bash
 python main.py -g <GAN type> -t real
 ```

+* Note that if you want to use Chinese as training data, you need to segment characters first, like in `data/shi.txt`.
+ In `utils/text_process` we provide `chinese_process` function for you.

+The max length of generated samples are determined by the maximum sentence length of training set.

 #### Context Free Grammar (CFG) training
 TexyGen also allows the model to learn certain context free grammar.
  ```bash